ddm94/30-Day-Challenge/README.md

-# 30-Day-Challenge
+# 30-Days-Of-Code
- HackerRank 30 Days Code Challenge
+Solutions for [30 Days of Code by HackerRank](https://www.hackerrank.com/domains/tutorials/30-days-of-code) in C#.